-35 Years Ago: Warren Zevon Releases ‘Excitable Boy’
+37 Years Ago: Warren Zevon Soars With All-Star ‘Excitable Boy’

 Zevon had been kicking around the music business since the mid-’60s.
 He started off as a struggling songwriter and session musician who turned a few heads penning songs for the Turtles, and issued a couple great singles with singer Violet Santangelo under the name Lyme & Cybelle.

 After his debut solo LP, ‘Wanted Dead Or Alive,’ went nowhere, he returned to work as a session player until signing with Asylum Records in 1975.
 Zevon became part of the soon-to-be elite tribe of musicians trolling the clubs and studios of Los Angeles at the time, along with Stevie Nicks, Lindsey Buckingham, and Linda Ronstadt.

 Helped in part by an all-star cast including Fleetwood Mac‘s Mick Fleetwood and John McVie, Jackson Browne and Ronstadt, ‘Excitable Boy’ is the culmination of everything Zevon had been working toward, and the songs from it rank among his best and most well known.